-We are seeking Screening and Information Specialists for the Massachusetts Substance Use Helpline and the Illinois Helpline for Opioids and Other Substances.
+We are seeking Screening and Information Specialists (SIS) for the Massachusetts Substance Use Helpline (MA Helpline) and the Illinois Opioid and Other Drug Helpline (IL Helpline), and soon a substance use helpline for the state of Vermont.
 SIS must be able to establish rapport with callers, elicit relevant information, effectively communicate by phone and online chat, gather and record data, accurately assess Helpline users’ needs, provider referrals to appropriate services, and motivate and support them to follow through with accessing substance abuse and related services.
-This is a part time, non-exempt position.

-Helpline SIS are responsible for responding to incoming calls and chat messages from individuals seeking information about and assistance with accessing substance use services for themselves, a family member or friend, and/or a client.
-SIS are responsible for assessing Helpline users’ needs, determining the most appropriate substance use prevention, treatment, and/or recovery support service options, identifying available options (through the Helpline’s database), and referring callers to those services.
-The SIS provides accurate information, education, support, and referrals in a non-judgmental, respectful, and culturally competent manner.
-SIS positions are hourly and part-time positions are available.
+Helpline SIS are responsible for responding to incoming calls and online chat and SMS text messages from individuals seeking information about and assistance with accessing substance use services for themselves, a family member or friend, and/or a client.
+SIS are responsible for assessing Helpline users’ needs, determining the most appropriate substance use prevention, treatment, and/or recovery support service options, identifying available options (through the Helplines’ databases), and referring callers to those services.
+The SIS provide accurate information, education, support, and referrals in a non-judgmental, respectful, and culturally competent manner.
+SIS may also assist with other Helpline projects and duties as needed or available.
+Examples include assisting in training new staff, updating the Helpline databases, and participating in hiring processes.
+SIS positions are hourly, full- and part-time positions are available.
 SIS working more than 17.5 hours per week (half-time or greater) are eligible for HRiA benefits.
 This is a non-exempt, part-time position.

 Duties and Responsibilities: